log10-io/news-summarizer/README.md

 ![Git repo selection](./docs/images/git-select.png)

-Now set the modal endpoint that you noted above in the environment variable list, and click deploy.
+Now set the modal endpoint and secret that you noted above in the environment variable list, and click deploy.

 ![Configure environment](./docs/images/modal-endpoint.png)